 Apple Music is a great place to reach more listeners, grow your artist brand, and earn from your music.
 Now that you know how to put your music on Apple Music, why not go for it?

-If you have songs that you want to share with the world – we want to help boost your career and get them noticed, including promoting your music and improving your streaming presence!
+If you have songs that you want to share with the world – we want to help boost your career and get them noticed, including promoting your music, music marketing and improving your streaming presence!
 Also, check out our Sync opportunities page to get your music in TV and Film.
 Try it out for free today by signing up or clicking the button below